Azathioprine

 • Blood tests are particularly important during the first few months of treatment.

-• As well as monitoring for side effects, blood tests help to monitor your condition to determine if the treatment is effective.
+• As well as monitoring for side effects, blood tests help to monitor your condition to make sure the medicine is working for you.

 • You will need to have full blood counts and liver function tests every 2 to 4 weeks for the first few months of treatment and then every 1 to 3 months after that.

-• If there are no abnormalities seen after 3 months of treatment at a specific dose of azathioprine, the blood tests may be done less frequently.
+• If no problems are found after 3 months of treatment at a specific dose of azathioprine, blood tests may be done less often.

-• Your general practitioner will be informed about the monitoring schedule.
-It is important to see your general practitioner if you have been asked to do so as they have an important role to play in monitoring your condition.
+• Your general practitioner (GP) will be informed about the monitoring schedule.
+It is important to see your GP when asked, as they have an important role to play in monitoring your condition.

 Use with other medicines